securitydatspring2019/week-02-A2_A5/README.md

 :tv: If you have time, watch [this video (22.min)](https://www.youtube.com/watch?v=94-tlOCApOc) for a lot of "broken authentication" examples

 ## Learning Goals
-See the [possible exam questions]https://docs.google.com/document/d/1qh2WISsJIcs3dwQcJJ_Wk9O0qYS5S6sV8YC22InAe7o/edit?usp=sharing) for A2 + A5, for the best description of learnings goals for this day
+See the [possible exam questions](https://docs.google.com/document/d/1qh2WISsJIcs3dwQcJJ_Wk9O0qYS5S6sV8YC22InAe7o/edit?usp=sharing) for A2 + A5, for the best description of the learnings goals for this day

 ## Exercises
 [A2 and A5](https://docs.google.com/document/d/1K3kLav9zGgrGQgxLusfan4p7MzMvHvi1AifQT6cG2FM/edit?usp=sharing)